 Never collect grass and herbs from places where wild rabbits live to avoid diseases.

 Avoid collecting grass and herbs from places where other animals do their business.
-If you are not sure, wash the food.
+If you are not sure, thoroughly wash the food.

-Don’t collect food next to a road or from trees that were sprayed with insecticides
+Don’t collect food next to a road or from trees that were sprayed with insecticides.

 Be careful with fruits – they are sweet and should be just a very small part of the rabbits’ diet – a couple of small pieces per day is enough.